 UK Marine Science and Technology Compendium

 The UK Marine Science and Technology Compendium has been compiled with input from across the UK’s vibrant marine community.
 The database provides an overview of marine research institutes, university departments, the marine industry sector, government bodies representing marine and marine-related Non-Governmental Organisations.
-Please check your institution’s entry and advise Jackie Pearson or Dr Abigail Marshall, NOC Partnerships Office, of updates needed.
+Please check your institution’s entry and advise Jackie Pearson, NOC Partnerships Office, of updates needed.

 The NOC Association Steering Board